Azathothas/Stars/README.md

 - [Moe-hacker/termux-container](https://github.com/Moe-hacker/termux-container) – Run linux with chroot&unshare/proot on your Android phone,safely and easy 🍥
 - [nathaneltitane/termux](https://github.com/nathaneltitane/termux) – Termux related applications, scripts and utilities.
 - [ko1nksm/getoptions](https://github.com/ko1nksm/getoptions) – An elegant option/argument parser for shell scripts (full support for bash and all POSIX shells)
-- [nathaneltitane/dextop](https://github.com/nathaneltitane/dextop) – Dextop - Linux-based distribution workstation on Android
+- [nathaneltitane/dextop](https://github.com/nathaneltitane/dextop) – Unlock the full potential of your Android device and transform it into a Linux-based workstation in minutes with Dextop!
+No tech expertise needed - it's user-friendly and hassle-free!
 - [89luca89/distrobox](https://github.com/89luca89/distrobox) – Use any linux distribution inside your terminal.
 Enable both backward and forward compatibility with software and freedom to use whatever distribution you’re more comfortable with.
 Mirror available at: https://gitlab.com/89luca89/distrobox
 - [ice-wzl/Hacknetics](https://github.com/ice-wzl/Hacknetics) – Contained is all my reference material for my OSCP / Red Teaming.
 Designed to be a one stop shop for code, guides, command syntax, and high level strategy.
 One simple clone and you have access to some of the most popular tools used for pentesting.
 - [oddlama/gentoo-install](https://github.com/oddlama/gentoo-install) – A gentoo installer with a TUI interface that supports systemd and OpenRC, EFI and BIOS, as well as variable disk layouts using ext4, zfs, btrfs, luks and mdraid.